From thrilling theme park rides to beach relaxation, there are plenty of things to do in Sentosa!

 iFly Singapore, #01-01, 43 Siloso Beach Walk, Singapore 099010

 Sentosa is one of Singapore’s most iconic vacation spots.
-And we are most fond of Siloso Beach for its fun-loving summer vibes.
+And we’re most fond of Siloso Beach for its fun-loving summer vibes.
 It may not be the most pristine stretch, but you can indulge in a plethora of water sports and chill with some beach grub by the water.
-At night, feel the sandy shores come alive with bar music and hip parties.
+At night, feel the sandy shores come alive with bar music and cool cocktails.

 Siloso Beach, Sentosa